modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-1.md

 - Since 1990, two teams of astronomers headed by Reinhard Genzel and Andrea Ghez, discovered that a supermassive black hole governed the orbits of stars at the center of our galaxy in a region called Sagittarius A*.
 Although the two teams worked independently, the measurements obtained by each one of them were in excellent agreement.
 They refined new techniques to compensate for distortions caused by the Earth’s atmosphere and build unique instruments for observing stars movements during systematic research projects of nearly thirty years.

 - Using the orbits of the stars as guides, the two teams produced the most convincing evidence that nearby Sagittarius A* there was hiding an invisible supermassive object: a black hole that was formed when a massive star collapsed under its own gravity.
 Starting in 1992 they mapped the entire orbit of one of the brightest stars, the one identified as S2, which completes an orbit at the center of the galaxy in less than 16 years.
 They found that the radial velocity of S2 increases as it approached Sagittarius A* and decreased as it moved away along its elliptical orbit.
 A black hole was the only possible explanation of this observed effect.

+### Description of the 2020 Physics Nobel Prize awarded to Penrose.

+WORK (Penrose): “A black hole is a supermassive compact object with a gravitational force so large that nothing, not even light, can escape from it.
+In 1964, Roger Penrose proposed critical mathematical tools to describe black holes.
+He showed that Einstein’s general theory of relativity means the formation of black holes must be seen as a natural process in the development of the universe.
+He was also able to describe black holes in detail: at their farthest depths is a singularity where all known laws of nature dissolve.”

+MLA style: Roger Penrose – Facts – 2020.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/penrose/facts/

+NOBEL LECTURE: *Black Holes, Cosmology, and Space-Time Singularities* by Penrose.

+The following subtitles have been obtained from the Lecture:

+- Introduction
+	- General Relativity
+	- The Schwarzschild Singularity
+	- Two Spinners
+	- Quasars
+	- Universe
+	- Infinity
+	- Supermassive black holes

+MLA style: Roger Penrose – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/penrose/lecture/

+### Description of the 2020 Physics Nobel Prize awarded to Genzel and Ghez.

+WORK (Genzel and Ghez):  “A black hole is a supermassive compact object with a gravitational force so large that nothing, not even light, can escape from it.
+Since nothing, not even light, can escape black holes, they can only be observed by the radiation and the movement of nearby objects.
+Since the 1990s, Reinhard Genzel and Andrea Ghez with their respective research teams, have developed and refined techniques for studying the movement of stars.
+Observations of stars in the area around Sagittarius A* in the middle of our galaxy, the Milky Way, revealed a super massive black hole.”

+MLA style: Reinhard Genzel – Facts – 2020.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/genzel/facts/

+NOBEL LECTURE: *A Forty Year Journey* by Genzel.

+The following subtitles have been obtained from the Lecture:

+- Introduction
+	- A Forty Year Journey
+	- Prologue (1963-1971): Quasars & the Massive Black Hole Paradigm
+	- First Phase (1971-1991): SgrA* & Gas Motions
+	- After Phase 1 (1991)
+	- Second Phase (1992-1998): Motion of stars on 0.1pc scales with speckle & 3D-IFU techniques
+	- After Phase 2 (1998)
+	- Third Phase (2002-2017): Stellar orbits
+	- After Phase 3 (2017)
+	- After Phase 4 (2020)

+MLA style: Reinhard Genzel – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/genzel/lecture/

+NOBEL LECTURE: *From the Possibility to the Certainty of a Supermassive Black Hole* by Ghez.

+The following subtitles have been obtained from the Lecture:

+- Introduction
+	- Dedicated speech
+	- How do we observe something
+	- What is a black hole
+	- Ordinary mass black holes
+	- Supermassive black holes
+	- Our own galaxy
+	- Optical and infrared light
+	- Large telescopes
+	- Adaptive optics
+	- Spectroscopy

+MLA style: Andrea Ghez – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2020/ghez/lecture/

 ***